salesforce-casts/sfdc-cg/README.md

    1. One button pointing to a standard method ex save, cancel, edit
    2. One button pointing to a method in an extension
    3. One button with three implementations in 2/3/4 extensions.

+## Batch Apex
+			- Create a VF page
+			- Invoke apex method on click on a button
+			- From apex method invoke Batch Apex